rhogianluca94/Dynamic-Causal-Modeling-of-Low-Density-Resting-State-EEG-in-Long-Term-Meditation-Practitioners/README.md

 # Dynamic Causal Modeling of Low-Density Resting-State EEG in Long-Term Meditation Practitioners

-**MATLAB code and resting-state data for Dynamic Causal Modeling (DCM) and PEB analysis of resting-state EEG in long-term meditation practitioners (focus on DMN & SN).**
+**MATLAB code for Dynamic Causal Modeling (DCM) and PEB analysis of resting-state EEG in long-term meditation practitioners (focus on DMN & SN).**

-This repository contains the EEG resting-state data and the Matlab source code used for the effective connectivity analyses presented in the research paper:
+This repository contains the MATLAB source code used for the effective connectivity analyses presented in the research paper:

 > **Dynamic Causal Modeling of Low-Density Resting-State EEG in Long-Term Meditation Practitioners**
 > *Rho, G., et al.*